 About Me

 Hi, I’m Scott Lau.
 I was born and raised here in Sacramento’s District 7.
-I’m the son of immigrant parents who worked hard and long hours so I could have a better life.
+I’m the son of immigrant parents who worked long hours so I could live a better life.
 My father was a restaurant waiter from British Hong Kong.
 My mother immigrated from China and now works for the U.S. Postal Service.
 We didn’t have much but we had discipline, family, and big dreams.

 I was the quiet kid with hand-me-downs, thick glasses, and no brand-name clothes.

-After high school, I was lost.
+After high school I was lost.
 I dropped out of college and didn’t know where I was headed.

 I enrolled at Arizona State University online while working full-time to earn my bachelor’s in Urban Planning with honors.
 I then earned my MBA from Texas A&M Corpus Christi to learn how business and government intersect.
 Today, I’m leading Emergency Planning Coordination for the State of California.
 Most importantly, I’ve built a life rooted in resilience, purpose, and service.